erikbackman/blog.ebackman.net/content/about.md

 title = "About"
 author = ["Erik Bäckman"]
 draft = false
-weight = 0
 +++

-I am a self-taught programmer currently working at [LearningWell](https:learningwell.se) in Sweden.
+I am a self-taught programmer currently working at [LearningWell](https://learningwell.se) in Sweden.

 I would label myself as somewhat of a polyglot programmer, I love learning and getting a new perspective on things.
 That said, I strongly prefer functional programming languages and in particular Haskell.